-- (iii) An eligible faculty member shall complete the required documentation required by Human Resources Office for certification purposes. - (b) One Semester Paid Leave: Eligible faculty may take a one-semester paid leave in the relevant semester. - (i) Paid leaves may, by mutual agreement of the Union, the Employer, and the employee, count as time in rank towards tenure/reappointment and/or promotion.
-An employee's seniority shall continue to accrue during the term of the leave. - (ii) Eligible faculty shall also have the option to elect an additional one-semester split-teaching load at full pay OR reduction in teaching load at reduced compensation as described in 6.3(a)(iv). - (iii) Faculty may invoke options (b) and (b) (ii) in any order. - (iv) When possible, faculty members should discuss their leave plans with their Department Chair and/or Dean no later than 4 months before the relevant semester so that the range of options can be fully explored and arrangements made. - (c) Faculty may elect option (b)/(b)(ii) for up to two separate instances during their employment at the university. - (d) Probationary faculty members who pause their tenure/reappointment clock by invoking this Article may do so once during their probationary period. - 9.15 Adoption Benefit: In order to help families defray the expenses associated with an adoption process, the Employer shall provide a \$4,000 reimbursement for adoption fees, per family per adopted child, for up to two children.
+- 9.14 (b) continued - (ii) Eligible faculty shall also have the option to elect an additional onesemester split-teaching load at full pay OR reduction in teaching load at reduced compensation as described in 6.3(a)(iv). - (iii) Faculty may invoke options (b) and (b)(ii) in any order. - (iv) When possible, faculty members should discuss their leave plans with their Department Chair and/or Dean no later than 4 months before the relevant semester so that the range of options can be fully explored and arrangements made. - (c) Faculty may elect option (b)/(b)(ii) for up to two separate instances during their employment at the University. - (d) Probationary faculty members who pause their tenure/reappointment clock by invoking this Article may do so once during their probationary period. - 9.15 Adoption Benefit: In order to help families defray the expenses associated with an adoption process, the Employer shall provide a \$4,000 reimbursement for adoption fees, per family per adopted child, for up to two children.
 Employees should contact the Human Resources office for more information. - 9.16 Lactation Support Program: The Employer has an established Lactation Support Program to assist nursing mothers on an individual basis.
 Employees should contact the Human Resources Office for more information. - 9.17 Tuition Remission Program: The Employer shall provide a tuition remission benefit program for all employees subject to the conditions specified herein.
 Tuition remission benefits for employees or any person eligible for benefits who are receiving financial aid shall be limited to the difference between tuition charges and the amount of any financial aid being received.
 Employees may receive full tuition and fee remission up to nine (9) credit-hours per term for undergraduate and graduate courses in any college or school of the Employer except the School of Dentistry and Doctoral programs.
-The employee may receive full tuition and fee remission for the School of Law up to seven (7) credit-hours per term on a spaceavailable basis.
+The employee may receive full tuition and fee remission for the School of Law up to seven (7) credithours per term on a space-available basis.
 Spouses or legally domiciled adults of employees may receive full tuition and fees remission for undergraduate courses and three-quarter (75%) tuition remission for graduate courses in programs leading to master's degrees in colleges or schools covered by this Agreement.
 Dependent children of employees may receive full undergraduate tuition remission benefits exclusive of fees and three-quarter (75%) tuition grants for graduate courses in programs leading to master's degrees in colleges or schools covered by this Agreement.
 Spouses or legally domiciled adults and dependent children of retired, disabled or deceased employees may receive full undergraduate tuition remission benefits exclusive of fees for regular courses leading to a degree and taken for credit provided that the employee has served continuously for the five (5) years preceding retirement, disablement or death.
-For the purpose of this paragraph, a qualified dependent child is one who is an unmarried son, daughter, or stepchild; and is under age 24 at the start of their first term of a degree program.
-Eligible children who begin taking courses while under 24 years of age may continue to receive the tuition remission after age 24, as long as they maintain consecutive enrollment until they obtain either the current degree they are working on or attempt 120% of the required credit-hours for their current program, whichever comes first.